Michelle Krack – Certified Recovery Specialist, Peer Wellness & Outreach Coordinator

 Michelle has been a lifelong resident of Evansville’s west side.
 She is an artist and enjoys sharing her talent.
-She has been married to Tim for thirty five years.
-They have four children and one grandchild.
+She has been married to Tim for forty-four years.
+They have four children and six grandchildren.
 She is a 1976 Mater Dei graduate and also completed practical nursing school.
 While raising her family she wore many hats from being on a volunteer fire department at Perry Township to delivering mail on rural route 8.
-She shares her story of recovery in her writing.
-She hopes to publish this story of living with bipolar and many events of her life.
-She has been an advocate for mental illness by speaking to high school classes, presenting NAMI Family-to-Family classes, and being a Peer Advocate at PEACE Zone.
+She shares her story of recovery in her book “Michelle May Crack” the published story of her journey through recovery living with bipolar and the many events of her life.
+She has been an advocate for mental illness by presenting NAMI Family-to-Family classes, acting as a board member of NAMI Evansville, being a mental health advocate at Vanderburgh County mental health court, and being a Peer Advocate & Certified Recovery Specialist and Health & Wellness Outreach Coordinator at PEACE Zone.

 Lisa has been a lifelong resident of Evansville and is a Harrison High School graduate.
 She enjoys walking and traveling.
 She can be found on many days before her shift starts exercising on the Peace Zone’s indoor walking/fitness track.
 She also volunteers at the St. Vincent DePaul store.
 She has been involved in PEACE Zone nearly since its inception volunteering on the Peer Advisory Council and at the check-in desk.
 She began employment in September 2013.
 She is in recovery and values the support she has from her friends and large family, including her many nieces and nephews.
 She says that taking care of herself and her faith both play an important part in her recovery.

 Evan Plock BSPH, MBA – Executive Director